This interview with Massad Ayoob first appeared in the Network's February 2008 journal.

 Later, when authorities found the body and questioned him, he claimed, “I don’t know a thing about it.”
 Despite the justifiability of his defense of his family, he is serving a life sentence for murder, with no hope for parole.

-“When humans have anything important on the table, human nature turns us all into attorneys, maximizing what makes us look good and minimizing what makes the other guy look bad,” Massad explained.
+“When humans have anything important on the table, human nature turns us all into attorneys, maximizing what makes us look good and minimizing what makes the other guy look good,” Massad explained.

 While we may not be able to imagine ourselves in a situation as extreme as Kreutzer’s, it is not that difficult to envision giving verbal commands, then, for example, uncomfortable with bad language used, deny making the statement.
 When witness statements debunk your denial, your entire case falls under suspicion.